uazgraduatecollege/stache-read-js/README.md

 ## Requirements

 User of StacheRead assumes a working [NodeJS ](https://nodejs.org/) and [NPM](https://www.npmjs.com/) environment.
-StacheRead has been tested successfully with NodeJS versions 6.9+
+StacheRead has been tested successfully with NodeJS versions 6.9+ and 8.9+

 ## Installation